 Route 2: Optional Portfolio

 For other schools, you may simply want to include an even more personal touch.
-We’re not saying you should go full Elle Woods and make a video of yourself demonstrating how you float in a pool, but adding personality and voice in a multimedia format can make your profile more human!
+We’re not saying you should go full Elle Woods and make a video of yourself demonstrating how you float in a pool.
+But adding personality and voice in a multimedia format can make your profile more human!

 Note of Caution…

 Keep in mind, not all readers will take the time to review additional links or websites if they are not explicitly requested.
-What does that mean for you?
+So, what does that mean for you?
 Basically, don’t make a personal website the lynchpin of your whole application.
 Similarly, don’t disrupt the flow of a great anecdote in your personal statement just to drop a hyperlink.
 If you find a space for it (optional essay spaces are a good place to start) then feel free!
 Treat it as optional reading, or extra credit.

 A few more pointers: